 An airworthiness directive published last month requiring replacement of Shadin ADC-2000 computers only affects aircraft owners with “Quick Start” models or those who participated in Alaska’s Capstone project.
 The AD, not effective until January 23, was prompted by the discovery of potential errors in some units that could cause them to display incorrect altitude information on their Chelton FlightLogic EFIS displays.

-Sagem Avionics and General Dynamics Aviation Services are partnering on

-    a glass-panel cockpit upgrade for Part 25 jets including the Challenger

-    600 and 601, Falcon 20 and 50, Gulfstream II and III, and Hawker 700 and

-    800. The upgrade includes five 10.4-inch-diagonal displays, which

-    comprise a PFD and MFD in front of each pilot and an EICAS display in
+Sagem Avionics and General Dynamics Aviation Services are partnering on a glass-panel cockpit upgrade for Part 25 jets including the Challenger 600 and 601, Falcon 20 and 50, Gulfstream II and III, and Hawker 700 and 800.
+The upgrade comprises five 10.4-inch-diagonal displays, which include a PFD and MFD in front of each pilot with an EICAS display in the center.

-    the center.